edo98811/helper-functions-rbioinfo/README.md

 # helper-functions-rbioinfo

-**An R package designed to streamline RNA-seq and bioinformatics analyses by simplifying data handling and report generation.**
+**An R package designed to help with RNA-seq and bioinformatics analyses by simplifying data handling and report generation.**

 ---